 If you are a beginner, we’ll start by learning the alef-bet, the Hebrew alphabet.
-Then we’ll quickly move on to reading and speaking simple phrases and sentences (and believe me, Hebrew sentence structure is a lot simpler than English).
+Then we’ll quickly move on to reading and speaking simple phrases and sentences (and Hebrew sentence structure is a lot simpler than English).

 Learning Hebrew online – for intermediate and advanced students

 If you have some Hebrew learning, we can work on building your vocabulary and your fluency, all customized to what you need.
-Some of my students want to learn modern Hebrew, the language of modern Israel.
+Some of our students want to learn modern Hebrew, the language of modern Israel.
 This is especially helpful for visitors to Israel, people married to Israelis, and people who want to move to Israel (which is called making aliyah – going up to Israel).

 Learn Biblical Hebrew online

-Some of my students, whether Jewish or Christian, want to learn the language of the Hebrew Bible, which of course means learning Biblical Hebrew.
+Some of our students, whether Jewish or Christian, want to learn the language of the Hebrew Bible, which of course means learning Biblical Hebrew.
 (The Book of Daniel is mostly in Aramaic, but aside from that, the Hebrew Bible is, naturally enough, written in Hebrew.)
 Learning Biblical Hebrew opens up the original text to Bible students who want to know what the original means.
-With my Biblical Hebrew students, we often work on a book of the Bible that is of special interest to the student.
+With our Biblical Hebrew students, we often work on a book of the Bible that is of special interest to the student.

 Biblical Hebrew is different from modern Hebrew, but they are the same language.
 The verb tenses are different, and of course there are words in modern Hebrew that do not appear in the Bible (see below for the re-invention of Hebrew as a modern spoken language).
 The Bible doesn’t speak of elevators or cell phones!